 The same case applies to underinsured drivers.
-These are drivers who have insurance but they do not have enough insurance to cover the damages to you.
-In such cases, underinsured coverage helps you against drivers with minimum insurance limits.
+These drivers have insurance but do not have enough insurance to cover the damages to you.
+In such cases, underinsured drivers have insurance but carry minimum insurance limits.

-An insurance company takes on the financial responsibility of uninsured and underinsured motorists whether it be medical costs or repair costs.
+An insurance company takes on the financial responsibility of uninsured and underinsured motorists, whether medical or repair costs.
 However, you need to have the right type of coverage.

-There are different types of coverages you can get for underinsured/uninsured insurances, and it is best to know what you’re getting for each type of coverage.
+There are different types, whether medical or underinsured/uninsured insurance, and it is best to know what you’re getting for each type of coverage.

-This type of insurance has liability coverage for the following:
+Liability insurance means liability coverage for the following:

-Some states also require that you have uninsured motorist coverage, underinsured motorist coverage, and liability insurance too.
+Some states also require uninsured motorist coverage, underinsured motorist coverage, and liability insurance.

-For example, if you’re in Virginia or New Hampshire, you do not need car insurance to drive around but if you’re going to get car insurance, then the policy must have both types of coverage; the underinsured and the uninsured.
+For example, suppose you’re in Virginia or New Hampshire.
+In that case, you do not need car insurance to drive around, but if you’re going to get car insurance, then the policy must have both types of coverage; the underinsured and the uninsured.

-It is best to go over your state laws and comply with all laws to have a chance at a great compensation if you were to ever be in an accident.
+It is best to go over your state laws and comply with all rules to have a chance at excellent compensation if you are ever in an accident.

 Usually, this type of insurance or coverage is available for your regular auto insurance at a relatively low cost.

-However, in states where there are more uninsured drivers on the road then this affects the premium pushing the cost upwards.
+However, in states with more uninsured drivers on the road, this affects the premium, pushing the cost upwards.

-It’s best to have underinsured/uninsured coverage liability limits similar to your auto insurance.
+It’s best to have underinsured coverage liability limits to your auto insurance.
 However, the cost of this coverage can increase if you push your coverage limits according to the assets you want to protect under your policy.

 Adding comprehensive coverage, collision insurance, or property damage coverage to your underinsured/insured motorist insurance will also drive the cost up.

-Ehline Law has given legal services to over 3,000 clients and has experience dealing with the insurance industry.
+Ehline Law has given legal services thousands of clients and has vast experience dealing with the insurance industry.

-We have retrieved more than $150 million in compensation from insurance companies whether it is a health insurance company, auto insurance, or any other type of insurance.
+We have retrieved more than $150 million in compensation from insurance companies, whether a health insurance company, auto insurance, or any other type of insurance.

-Our attorneys will help you with filing claims and ensure that the insurance company does not delay the claims process so that you can make repair and medical payments.
+Our attorneys will help you file claims and ensure that the insurance company does not delay the claims process so that you can make repairs and accident claims.